Barry Bannan

-Barry Ryan Bannan (born 1 December 1989) is a Scottish professional footballer who plays as a central midfielder for and captains club Sheffield Wednesday.
+Barry Ryan Bannan (born 1 December 1989) is a Scottish professional footballer who plays as a central midfielder for club Sheffield Wednesday.

 Bannan began his career at Albion Rovers before moving to the Celtic Academy and later the Aston Villa Academy.
 After four years in their youth and reserve sides he made his senior debut for Aston Villa in 2008, and was subsequently loaned to Derby County, Blackpool and Leeds United in the Championship to gain experience.
 In 2013, he signed for Crystal Palace for an undisclosed fee, and after a brief loan to Bolton Wanderers, moved on to Sheffield Wednesday.
 A full international since 2010, Bannan has earned 27 caps for Scotland.

 Club career

 Early years

 Born in Airdrie, Bannan began playing at local youth team Lenzie Youth Club.
 In 1999, as a nine-year-old ball boy for Albion Rovers, he came to prominence during a match against Montrose, when after fetching the ball, he began juggling it and then flicked it over the head of a Montrose player running towards him.
 The bit of skill sent the crowd wild and Albion Rovers chairman Davie Shanks was impressed, saying "He's the best player out there".

 Bannan joined Celtic's youth academy in 2002; he was 14 when he chose to accept a trial offer from Aston Villa.
 While on trial at the Academy of the English club, he took part in the Ergenzingen Tournament in Germany.
 The Villa youth outfit won the tournament courtesy of a 1–0 final victory over FSV Mainz, with Bannan being named player of the tournament.
 Shortly after, the young Scot was offered a two-year contract with the club.